mdavidsaver/cashark/README.md

 can not fully decode all messages.
 Currently only some messages are fully decoded.
 Others decode with only generic field names.

-DBR data in get, put, and monitor operations is not decoded.

 Reporting bugs
 --------------